How to Create a Training Needs Analysis That Drives ROI

 What Is a Training Needs Analysis?

-A training needs analysis identifies skill and performance gaps and helps determine if training is the right solution.
+A training needs analysis identifies skill and performance gaps and helps determine whether training is the right solution.
 The focus is always on real job results.

 Why Is Training Needs Analysis Important for ROI?